Even if you do not live in a state where the vet

 a case at a Target branch in Texas.

-obtaining fluids locally is not as easy as it used to be, and the
+obtaining fluids locally is not always as easy as it used to be.
+CVS and

-all over the place these days, but the current (July 2016) going rate
+all over the place these days, and the current going rate

-for most people appears to be around US$70-80 a case.
-Clearly not as
+for most people appears to be around US$35-120 a case.
+This is still

 Do not wait until you are about to run out